The Cost of Nonprofit Accounting Employee Turnover

 Again, for discussion purposes, let’s put a price tag on the loss of an employee comprised of the above components.

-A reasonable estimate of the extra cost of losing an employee is 30% of the departing employee’s salary.
-Assuming the salary is $60,000 per year, the cost to the nonprofit is $18,000.
+A reasonable estimate of the extra cost of losing an employee is 30% of the departing employee’s annual salary.
+Assuming the salary is $60,000, the cost to the nonprofit is $18,000.
 Then, multiply this by the number of departing employees.

 Likely more nuanced and harder to measure costs are those related to long-term growth and sustainability.
 A fix may require major strategic changes in human resource management and the nonprofit’s culture.